-I was born in Wales, some...ahem....50 odd years ago and grew up on a farm high up in the mountains of Carmarthenshire.
+I was born in Wales and grew up on a farm high up in the mountains of Carmarthenshire.
 My parents were dogged, hard working and passionate about farming, I, on the other hand was not!
 I knew from an early age that this way of life was not for me.
 After several years spent pen pushing in local government I finally found something I liked doing when I started pulling pints in a small pub.
 My gift of the gab and seemingly inoffensive personality meant I was able to chat to the punters about all things.
 I took this new found skill and set off for a year down under to travel Australia.
-I use the term 'travel' loosely as I spent more or less the whole year in Melbourne in a couple of Irish Bars, PJ O'Brien's and, the wonderfully named, Pugg Mahones

 A bit more hair and a few less pounds

 Towards the end of my time in Oz, I got a nice chunk of my tax back and chose to invest it wisely in my first camera, a Minolta Dinax 500si and my love of Photography began but more on that later.
-Having built up a nice network of friends from Ireland during my time in Australia I decided to head back to the northern hemisphere, to Ireland in particular, and got a job as a bartender in McDaids in Dublin, one of the country's most iconic pubs.
-I spent a number of years, 16 of them in fact, behind the old timber bar meeting people from all walks of life.
+Not long after my arrival in Dublin I started working in a traditional pub in the heart of the city centre and spent 16 years pulling pints.
 I had been snapping away with the Minolta for a few years at this stage and started taking some images of Dublin which many commented on.
-After selling a few pictures I realised that I might have potential to earn a living from it, and with the support of a few friends, I began shooting weddings.
-In 2005, I set up Celtic Photography with a view to going full-time.
-Whether it was the arrival of the horrendous recession in 2008 or just my own insecurities my ambitious plan was put on hold until, several years later, when I had turned 50, I finally decided the time was right to change careers and I gave up my life as a bar manager and began on the road as a full-time Photographer
+After selling a few pictures I realised that I might have potential to earn a living from it and I began shooting weddings...and so, in 2005, Celtic Photography was born.

 "A penny for them" Newport, Pembrokeshire, Wales